astropy/astropy/docs/cosmology.rst

   >>> WMAP5.H(3)                    # Hubble parameter at z = 3 in km/s/Mpc
   301.54148311633674

-There is also a 'current' cosmology that will be used by relevant astropy functions if no cosmology instance is explicitly passed to them.
-This can be set with `set_current()` or a configuration file option (option name 'default_cosmology'), and is accessed with `get_current()`.
-If you don't set the current explicitly, either with `set_current()` or with the configuration file option, then `get_current()` returns the 7 year WMAP7 cosmology and a warning message is printed.

 There are also several convenience functions that calculate quantities without needing to create a Cosmology object.